azalea-rs/azalea/azalea-protocol/README.md

 The goal is to **only** support the latest Minecraft version in order to ease development.

 This is not yet complete, search for `TODO` in the code for things that need to be done.

+Unfortunately, compiling the crate requires Rust nightly because specialization is not stable yet.